-ii + 353 folios, incorrect modern foliation 1-134, 134bis-132, complete(collation i5 [2 bifolia and i singleton] ii-xxxvi10), catchwords and traces of signatures, ruled in hard point (justification 225 x 165 mm.), written in an early humanistic bookhand with some gothic features in a greenish black ink on 35 long lines, rubrics in pale red, blank spaces left for Greek, 2-line introductory initials throughout in gold with white vine-stems on green, red and blue grounds, two very large vine-stem initials (ff.
+ii + 353 folios (f.
+134 doubled in modern pencil foliation, thus reaching f.
+352.), in 36 gatherings (15 [2 bifolia and i singleton], 2-3610), complete, catchwords and traces of signatures, written in an early humanistic bookhand (which still retains a gothic flavor) in a greenish black ink, on 35 long lines, ruled in hard point (written space 225 x 165 mm.), rubrics in pale red, spaces left for Greek (but never filled in), 2-line introductory initials throughout in gold with white vine-stems on green, red and blue grounds, two very large vine-stem initials (ff.
 5v and 6) in gold against green, light pink and blue grounds, one partial border (f.
 6) of the same with a finely drawn putto holding a shield (still blank), slightly discolored vertical crease on f. i, otherwise in wonderfully fresh condition.
-Bound in modern crimson velvet over pasteboard, the spine restored.
-Dimensions 353 x 255 mm.
+Bound in crimson velvet over pasteboard, the spine restored.
+Dimensions, 353 × 255 mm.

-1. Written and decorated in Florence in the 1430s, possibly in the scriptorium of S. Maria degli Angeli (see below); a shield in the partial border on f.
+1. Written and decorated in Florence in the 1430s, probably in the scriptorium of S. Maria degli Angeli (see below); a shield in the partial border on f.
 6 has been left blank.

-3. Several erasures on verso of first flyleaf, with the outline of a red oval library stamp still visible; on the same page, but of later vintage, is the no. 607 in pencil.
+3. Several erasures on the verso of first flyleaf, with the outline of a red oval library stamp still visible; “no. 607” is written in pencil on the same page but is of later vintage.

 5. Major J. R. Abbey (1894-1969), with engraved bookplate inside front cover, MS 32.27 (note in blue ink on back paste-down: JA 3227,15:9:46; bought with the Hornby collection in 1946); his sale, London, Sotheby’s, March 25, 1975, lot 2957.

-7. The J. Paul Getty Museum, Los Angeles, MS Ludwig XI 2.
+7. The J. Paul Getty Museum, Los Angeles, MS Ludwig XI 2, deaccessioned.

-8. James and Elizabeth Ferrell Collection, on long-term deposit at the Parker Library, Corpus Christi College, Cambridge.
+8. James and Elizabeth Ferrell Collection, United States, on long-term deposit at the Parker Library, Cambridge.

-ff.
-1-3v, Table of contents for the 149 letters and tracts with numbers, titles and incipits: Indpiunt epistole sancti leronimi presbiteri per ordinem infrascripte; [f.
-4rv ruled but blank];
+ff. i-3v, Table of Contents for the 149 letters and tracts with numbers, titles, and incipits: Indpiunt epistole sancti leronimi presbiteri per ordinem infrascripte; f.
+4r-v ruled but blank;

-Given its connections to the manuscripts cited above, the present copy can be associated with the scriptorium of S. Maria degli Angeli in Florence (see Alexander and de la Mare, 1969, pp. xxv and xxxiv).
+The manuscript was likely produced between 1430-1440 by scribes working in the scriptorium of Santa Maria degli Angeli in Florence (see Alexander and de la Mare 1969, pp. xxv and xxxiv).
 The convent became an important site for the development of humanistic script and decoration under the stewardship of Ambrogio Traversari (1356-1439), first a monk and then, from 1431, the prior general of the Camaldolese Order.
 Traversari moved freely in humanist circles and was an important early advocate for the “new” script, which he actively encouraged his monks to learn.
-The use of the characteristic white vine-stem decoration in this context is exemplified by the Dionysius Areopagita manuscript, which Battista di Biagio Sanguigni illuminated for Traversari in 1436 or just after (Padua, Bibl.
+The white vine-stem decoration in the Bembo Jerome is characteristic of works produced in Santa Maria degli Angeli, exemplified by a manuscript of Dionysius Areopagita, which Battista di Biagio Sanguigni illuminated for Traversari in 1436 or just after (Padua, Bibl.
 Capit., MS C. 27).
-Our manuscript does not appear itself to have been decorated by Sanguigni, but its illuminator must have belonged to his immediate circle (see Von Euw and Plotzek 1982, p.
+The Bembo Jerome does not appear itself to have been decorated by Sanguigni, but its illuminator must have belonged to his immediate circle (see von Euw and Plotzek 1982, p.
 56).